smiley121/GettingAndCleaningData/README.md

 There are three files here:

-* readme.md, (this document) which provides an overview of the project
+* README.md, (this document) which provides an overview of the project
-* codebook.md, a codebok describing the variables and the transformations that have been performed
+* [codebook.md](https://github.com/smiley121/GettingAndCleaningData/blob/master/codebook.md), a codebook describing the variables and the transformations that have been performed
-* run_analysis.R, the R script which performs steps as above, which includes comments describing the operations performed
+* [run_analysis.R](https://github.com/smiley121/GettingAndCleaningData/blob/master/run_analysis.R), the R script which performs steps as above, which includes comments describing the operations performed

 ## Preparation